Small-tailqwq/RealTimeWeatherMod/README_EN.md

 - [BepInEx 5.4.23.4](https://github.com/BepInEx/BepInEx/releases) (Developed on this version)

 ### Steps

+> ⚠️ **Important: Follow the order strictly!**

 1. Install BepInEx framework correctly.
-2. Launch the game once to generate folders, then exit.
+2. **Launch the game FIRST to let BepInEx initialize**
+   - Start the game and wait until it loads to the main menu
+   - Look for the BepInEx console window
+   - Confirm that the `BepInEx/plugins/` folder has been created
+   - Exit the game
 3. Place `RealTimeWeatherMod.dll` into the `BepInEx/plugins/` folder.
-4. Launch the game.
+4. Launch the game again.
 The plugin will load automatically.
-5. Edit the configuration file.
-Press `F7` in-game to reload config after editing.
+5. Edit the configuration file (located at `BepInEx/config/chillwithyou.envsync.cfg`).
+6. Press `F7` in-game to reload config after editing.

+**Troubleshooting**: If the mod doesn't work, make sure you let BepInEx initialize completely before installing the mod!

 ## ⚙️ Configuration